SteelCompendium/data-md-dse/Bestiary/Monsters/Hobgoblins/Statblocks/Hobgoblin Incendiarist.md

 reason: 0
 intuition: 2
 presence: 1
-traits:
-  - name: Raining Cinders
-    effects:
-      - effect: The ranged free strike of each ally within 3 squares of the incendiarist has a distance of 10 and deals fire damage.
-  - name: Infernal Ichor
-    effects:
-      - effect: When the incendiarist is reduced to 0 Stamina, they spray burning blood.
-          Each creature adjacent to the incendiarist takes 3 fire damage.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Fire Crossbow
+    name: Fire Crossbow
     icon: 🏹
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Ranged
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Ranged 10
     target: One creature or object
     effects:
       - roll: Power Roll + 3
-        t1: 9 fire damage
+        tier1: 9 fire damage
-        t2: 14 fire damage
+        tier2: 14 fire damage
-        t3: 17 fire damage; A < 3 burning (save ends)
+        tier3: 17 fire damage; A < 3 burning (save ends)
+      - name: Effect
-      - effect: A burning creature takes 1d6 fire damage at the start of each of their turns.
+        effect: A burning creature takes 1d6 fire damage at the start of each of their turns.
 A burning object takes 1d6 fire damage at the end of each round.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Fireball Volley
+    name: Fireball Volley
     icon: 🔳
     cost: 3 Malice
     keywords:
       - Area
       - Magic
       - Ranged
-    type: Main action
+    usage: Main action
     distance: 4 cube within 10
     target: Each enemy or object in the area
     effects:
       - roll: Power Roll + 3
-        t1: 5 fire damage; A < 1 burning (save ends)
+        tier1: 5 fire damage; A < 1 burning (save ends)
-        t2: 9 fire damage; A < 2 burning (save ends)
+        tier2: 9 fire damage; A < 2 burning (save ends)
-        t3: 11 fire damage; prone; A < 3 burning (save ends)
+        tier3: 11 fire damage; prone; A < 3 burning (save ends)
+      - name: Effect
-      - effect: A burning creature takes 1d6 fire damage at the start of each of their turns.
+        effect: A burning creature takes 1d6 fire damage at the start of each of their turns.
 A burning object takes 1d6 fire damage at the end of each round.
+  - type: feature
+    feature_type: trait
+    name: Raining Cinders
+    icon: ⭐️
+    effects:
+      - effect: The ranged free strike of each ally within 3 squares of the incendiarist has a distance of 10 and deals fire damage.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Infernal Ichor
+    icon: ⭐️
+    effects:
+      - effect: When the incendiarist is reduced to 0 Stamina, they spray burning blood.
+          Each creature adjacent to the incendiarist takes 3 fire damage.
 ~~~